-With just over a month to go before the bar exam, many people shift their focus away from MBE subjects and on to secondary subjects such as Wills or Trusts & Estates.
+With just over three weeks to go before the bar exam, many people shift their focus away from MBE subjects and on to secondary subjects such as Wills or Trusts & Estates.

 While it's important to study all subjects that will appear on your jurisdiction's bar exam, you'll land yourself in trouble if you completely ignore MBE subjects, even for just a week.